 Features and Ease of Use

-MaroNET’s offers web hosting and dedicated servers.
-Its offer three shared hosting plans that are suitable for small to medium-sized business websites.
-These are some of its provided features:
+MaroNET offers web hosting and dedicated servers.
+There are three shared hosting plans suitable for small to medium-sized business websites.
+These are some of the provided features:

 - 99.95% uptime SLA